-Jesus says to Thomas, "Because you have seen me, you have believed; blessed are those who have not seen and yet have believed" (v.
-29).
 Time passed, and those who were eyewitnesses to Jesus and his resurrection appearances began to die off.
 But the good news didn't die.
-Others, of another generation, would come to faith, not by seeing but by relying on second-hand testimony.
+Others, of another generation, would come to faith, would trust, not by seeing but by relying on second-hand testimony.
 Through the witness of the community of believers, the church, word spread about how the Word became flesh.
-The message about Jesus' life death, resurrection, ascension, and return was announced to future generations, including our own.
+The message about Jesus' life, death, resurrection, ascension, and return was announced to future generations, including our own.
 We ourselves have the opportunity to be among those whom Jesus calls "blessed."

 Today, the "blessed" have assembled again for worship.
 It's Sunday, the Lord's Day.
 It's our weekly anniversary of the resurrection.
 That doesn't mean we forget our Lord's suffering and death.
 The cross is always central to who Jesus is and who we are.
 But for us, this day of the week always commemorates how our Savior rose from the dead.
 So in one sense, today is Easter, again.
+Not that you've entered this sanctuary and joined a trip back in time, the type that I thought I may have been experiencing earlier this week when I drove by one place of business whose large electronic sign announced "Happy Valentine's Day!"
+I'm not sure what that was all about.
+But I am sure of what this service is all about.
+It's about Easter, one week later.

 Not Easter with all the extra time or special preparation that went into last Sunday's services.
 One person tells about how, on Easter Sunday, the church's minister was trying to emphasize the celebration of Jesus' resurrection.
 He asked the children if they had noticed any changes in the music from previous weeks.
 "For the last few Sundays, the music has been slow and somber," he reminded them, "but today it's upbeat and joyful.
 Do you know why?"
-No one ventured an answer until the organist's three-year-old daughter said, "Because daddy's been practicing all week!"4 Easter Sunday calls forth some of our best energy and effort.
-Whether we're rehearsing the choral anthem, preparing the sermon, arranging the sanctuary flowers, or baking the breakfast casserole, we want to make our annual celebration of the resurrection memorable and impactful.
+No one ventured an answer until the organist's three-year-old daughter said, "Because daddy's been practicing all week!"
+Easter Sunday calls forth some of our best energy and effort.
+Whether we're rehearsing the special music, preparing the sermon, arranging the sanctuary flowers, or setting up the fruit and pastries for breakfast, we want to make our annual celebration of the resurrection memorable and impactful.